Modelling The Drying Characteristics Of Tiger Nut (Cyperus Esculentus)

 How to Cite

 jbas, jbas, Tariebi, K., & Egbe, E. W. (2023).
 Modelling The Drying Characteristics Of Tiger Nut (Cyperus Esculentus).
 Rivers State Univeristy Journal of Biology & Applied Sciences, 3(1).
-Retrieved from https://jbasjournals.com/index.php/rsujbas/article/view/37
+Retrieved from http://jbasjournals.com/index.php/rsujbas/article/view/37

 Issue